How to Easily Create Percentage of Completion Calculations & Adjustments

 • Do you have to wait for and then pay your external accountant to make these critical entries?

-If so, you can use the Percentage of Completion Analyzer to accurately compute the numbers and provide the exact journal entries that you need in order to make these critical adjusting entries!
+If so, use the Percentage of Completion Analyzer to accurately compute the numbers and provide the exact journal entries you need to make these critical adjusting entries!

 Percentage of Completion Analyzer™